claricepoh/design-patterns-tutorial/FactoryPattern/README.md

 ## When to use
 <li> When there is a framework or system where the type of objects being created changes frequently or needs to be decided dynamically.
 <li> When object creation needs to be encapsulated by a central factory class, where the type of objects to be created may change or increase
      over time.
-This pattern allows new object types to be added (flexibility and extension) without changing the existing code in the rest of application
+This pattern allows new object types to be added without changing the existing code in the rest of application.
 <li> When the creation of objects involves logic that may vary across subclasses; factory pattern abstracts the instantiation process and
      let the subclasses decide which class to instantiate.